learning-zone/react-basics/README.md

 **create-react-app**

-`create-react-app`, a popular tool that lets you set up a React app with just one command.
+[create-react-app](https://create-react-app.dev/docs/getting-started/), a popular tool that lets you set up a React app with just one command.
 You don\'t need to get your hands dirty with Webpack or Babel because everything is preconfigured and hidden away from you.

 *Example:* Quick Start